 What is “pulmonary hypertension”?

-Pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension are rare conditions for which medical therapies and surgery have been developed.
+The main focus of the Pulmonary Hypertension Knowledge Sharing Platform is on pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension, respectively Groups I and IV of the World Health Organisation classification.
 They are characterised by different risk factors and medical therapies but research indicates that there may be possible common mechanisms behind the two, including endothelial cell dysfunction and distal pulmonary artery remodelling.

 This table summarizes the five Pulmonary Hypertension Groups.
 Photo credit: European Heart Journal, Volume 43, Issue 38, 7 October 2022, Pages 3618–3731, https://doi.org/10.1093/eurheartj/ehac237 Published 26 August 2022.